Tiberius Claudius Maximus: Trajan's Parthian War (AD 114–6)

 Maximus later served in Trajan's Parthian War (114–6) and was again decorated for valour by the emperor.
-Probably Maximus was already a voluntarius ("volunteer") in this time, like he describes himself at his subsequent missio, because his contracted term of service (25 years) should have expired some years before (in c.
-110).
+Probably Maximus was already a voluntarius ("volunteer") in this time, like he describes himself at his subsequent missio, because his contracted term of service (25 years) should have expired some years before, in c.
+110.

 Retirement

-Maximus was finally granted an honourable discharge (honesta missio) in AD 116–7 by Decimus Terentius Scaurianus, one of Trajan's top generals and then commander of Roman forces in the newly established (and soon relinquished) province of Mesopotamia Nova.
+Maximus was granted an honourable discharge (honesta missio) in AD 116–7 by Decimus Terentius Scaurianus, one of Trajan's top generals and then commander of Roman forces in the newly established and soon relinquished province of Mesopotamia Nova.

 He died after AD 117.
-While still alive, he designed his own tombstone, which was found at Philippi in Greece (now in the museum at Drama).
-This bears a representation of 2 torcs that he was awarded for valour and states his claim to have captured Decebalus.
+While still alive, he designed his own tombstone, which was found at Philippi in Greece, now in the museum at Drama.
+It bears a representation of 2 torcs that he was awarded for valour and states his claim to have captured Decebalus.

 Death of Decebalus

 There are two depictions of the incident that made Maximus famous, the pursuit and suicide of king Decebalus.

-(A) The bas-relief on his tombstone depicts Maximus, on horseback, bearing a sword as well as shield and two spears, approaching king Decebalus, shown wearing a Phrygian cap, the typical headgear of Dacian noblemen (hence their Roman name of pileati, "the capped ones").
-Decebalus is shown lying on his back, holding a curved Dacian sword (known to the Romans as a falx, literally "sickle").
-This image seems stylised to reflect the Thracian Heros stereotype (normally showing a rider spearing an animal or human on the ground, although in this case, Maximus is shown approaching Decebalus holding a sword in his front hand).
+(A) The bas-relief on his tombstone depicts Maximus, on horseback, bearing a sword as well as shield and two spears, approaching king Decebalus, shown wearing a Phrygian cap, the typical headgear of Dacian noblemen, hence their Roman name of pileati, "the capped ones".
+Decebalus is shown lying on his back, holding a curved Dacian sword, known to the Romans as a falx, literally "sickle".
+This image seems stylised to reflect the Thracian Heros stereotype, normally showing a rider spearing an animal or human on the ground, although in this case, Maximus is shown approaching Decebalus holding a sword in his front hand.

 (B) Another, much more detailed and less stylised (i.e. probably more factually accurate), depiction of Decebalus' capture is provided by a panel on Trajan's Column (Spiral 22, Panel B; Cichorius 106, above).
 This should be viewed together with the two preceding panels, which show the sequence of events leading to Decebalus' death.